codlark/cls-docs/docs/Special-Sections.md

  - `dpi: DPI` - dots (pixels) per inch used when converting inches and millimeters to pixels.
 Default value is `300`.
 No units are used for this number.
  - `template: LAYOUT-PATH` - another layout to load in as a template.
 All properties and sections from the template will be overwritten by this layout.
 Any elements in the template will be drawn first before any elements defined by this layout.
  - `data: FILE-PATH` - external data table to use, instead of the `data` section.
 Default value is `[]` which uses the `data` section.
  - `csv: DIALECT` - dialect of csv to use for parsing the data table.
-Default value is `brikWork`.
+Default value is `CLS`.
 Can be one of:
-     - `brikWork` - the native dialect used by brikWork, as described in [Syntax](../Syntax/), which works well for hand written data.
+     - `CLS` - the native dialect used by CLS, as described in [Syntax](../Syntax/), which works well for hand written data.
      - `excel` - the dialect exported by spread sheet programs like Microsoft Excel and Google Sheets.
 This is a strict dialect and only recommended when using CSV data exported by another program.

-## The `briks` Section
+## The `macros` Section

-The `briks` section uses a unique syntax to define user briks, which return their defined value.
-User briks can either be variable briks or function briks.
+The `macros` section uses a unique syntax to define user macros, which return their defined value.
+User macros can either be variable macros or function macros.
 For example:

-    briks {
+    macros {
         blueish-gray = #8080aa
         the = THE [lower| [1] ]
     }